Processed Industrial Hemp and CBD Products: A Guide on Legality in MichiganDOWNLOAD FILE

 Industrial Hemp Products for Animal Feed – Not legal

-The products below processed from industrial hemp are not considered GRAS for animal feed and therefore NOT LEGAL to process and sell in Michigan for Animal Consumption.
+Currently, products processed from industrial hemp are not considered GRAS for animal feed and therefore NOT LEGAL to process and sell in Michigan for Animal Consumption.
+Such products are governed by the FDA and guidance can be found on the Association of American Food Control Officials website.

-Industrial Hemp CBD Products For Human Use – See legal products
+Industrial Hemp CBD Products For Human Topical Use – See LEGAL Products Below

 - CBD Oil (label cannot state it is for human consumption)